Risk Management

 Structure of Risk Appetite Framework

-SMFL is developing and enhancing stress testing methods to proactively verify the impact of unforeseen stress events such as large-scale deterioration in economic conditions or the collapse of a specific industrial sector on our credit portfolio and financial position including shareholders' equity, as well as cash flows.
+SMFL is developing and enhancing stress testing methods to proactively verify the impact of unforeseen events such as a large-scale deterioration in economic conditions or a worsening of the market conditions in a specific industrial sector on our credit portfolio and financial position including shareholders' equity, as well as cash flows.
 Stress tests enable us to maintain the soundness of our business even under stressed conditions, thereby allowing us to establish a system that ensures appropriate risk control under normal circumstances.

 Risk Register

-In anticipation of venturing into new business fields and coping with rapid shifts in the business environment, Risk Register is designed to enhance risk governance and each business units' risk ownership.
+In anticipation of venturing into new business fields and coping with rapid shifts in the business environment, we conduct risk identification by means of a Risk Register designed to enhance risk governance and risk ownership.
 Business units communicate with risk management departments to identify potential business risks.
-In the future, SMFL will establish a system where each business department identifies risks inherent in the operations through communication with the risk management department, evaluates them and verify the appropriateness of control measures, as well as reflect them in its business strategy.
+SMFL has established a system whereby each business department identifies the risks inherent in its operations through communication with the risk management department, fully evaluates them and verifies the appropriateness of control measures before promoting operations that reflect them in its business strategy.